 Prince William of Glo's'ter's Waltz is an English Country Dance.
 It was published by Preston in 1801.
 It was interpreted by Pat Woods in 1958.
 Found in The Playford Ball.
 Mentioned in the article A Trip to Netherfield.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.
+Someone thought this dance was Easy.

 The Playford Ball contains an image of the original dance description which reads: